ENvironmentSet/cycle-todo-application/README.md

 + index export file of some directory(`constants`, `drivers`, `components`) are missing
 + streams that derived from `state$` are not optimized.
++ no directory for pages, this is my mistake.